 While there are other smartphone companies that have released foldable phones, the prices continue to be high, making them less accessible to the average consumer.
 It remains to be seen how Apple's foldable device will stack up against the competition in terms of design, functionality, and pricing.

-Frequently Asked Questions About Apple Foldable Phones
+Frequently Asked Questions (FAQs) About The Release Of Apple Foldable Phones? 💭

 ➤Does Apple have a folding smartphone?